Factbox: Yemen's Ali Abdullah Saleh

 -- When Ghashmi was killed by a bomb in 1978, Saleh replaced him as leader of the North, and crushed an attempt to overthrow him a few months later.

 -- The severity of his rule aggravated tension with the South, and sporadic clashes escalated into open conflict between the two states in 1979.
-The brief war went badly for Saleh.
+The two sides gradually reached reconciliation in the 1980s, resulting in unification in 1990.

--- After presiding over the unification of North and South Yemen, Saleh swept to victory when southerners tried to secede in 1994.
+-- Southerners tried to secede in 1994, resulting in a civil war crushed by Saleh's forces, allowing him to consolidate his power.